swiftlang/swift/docs/LibraryEvolution.rst

     imply everything that ``public`` does, such as requiring overrides to be ``public``.

-Because a versioned class member may eventually be made public, it must be assumed that new overrides may eventually appear from outside the module unless the member is marked ``final`` or the class is not publicly subclassable.
+Because a versioned class member may eventually be made ``public``, it must be assumed that new overrides may eventually appear from outside the module unless the member is marked ``final`` or the class is not publicly subclassable.